Article 9. Specific Use Provisions1

 4. “Efficiency kitchen” means a cooking facility that includes all of the following:

 a.
-A sink with a drain.
+A cooking facility with appliances.

 5. Efficiency Unit.
 As defined in Section 17958.1 of the Health and Safety Code.